ArjixWasTaken/cddz-mod/README.md

 Current features are:
 - Infinite Energy (can be toggled on/off using Ctrl+J)
 - Get 5 skill points every time you press Ctrl+B
-- Change the AimTime (slowmo) to 0.2, will only work if you have the upgrade.
+- Change the AimTime (slowmo) to 0.05, will only work if you have the upgrade.
 - Fly!
 Just press Ctrl+Space and it will launch you up a bit, do that a lot and you can fly!
-- Kill nearest enemy by pressing Ctrl+E!
+- Insta win (kills all the enemies) Ctrl+E!
 - Timestop!
 Disables all the enemy AIs. (the keybind is Ctrl+T)
+- Possession!
+You can take over the body of an enemy by pressing Ctrl+R (your original body becomes an ally and will die at the end of the round)

 I disabled the steam integration to avoid any Anti-Cheat detection.